mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 ### Second Interlude - The Hindrances and Problems:

+*  The Five Hinderances:

+1. Desire
+2. Aversion
+3. Laziness/Lethargy
+4. Remorse/Worry
+5. Doubt

+*  The Seven Problems (and Antidotes):
 ### Stage Two - Interrupted Attention and Overcoming Mind-Wandering:

 ### Stage Three - Extended Continuity of Attention and Overcoming Forgetting: